The information in this article applies to:

 The first step is to draw the available closet space and determine how much room is available.

-Next, decide what kind as well as how many storage components will be used, based not only on the available space but on the needs of the person or people using the space.
+Next, decide what kind, as well as how many storage components will be used.
+This is based not only on the available space but on the needs of the person or people using the space.

 To plan your space

-- Select Build> Wall> Straight Interior Wall from the menu, the click and drag to draw the walls defining your closet space.
+- Select Build> Wall> Straight Interior Wall from the menu, then click and drag to draw the walls defining your closet space.